AdobeDocs/commerce-learn.en/help/home/overview.md

 ---
 # <!-- use banner as heading -->![Commerce videos and tutorials](../assets/banner-videos-home.png) {#videos}

-Welcome to the [!DNL Commerce] videos, courses, and tutorials collection.
+Welcome to the [!DNL Commerce] videos and tutorials collection.
 Using these resources, along with the [documentation](https://experienceleague.adobe.com/docs/commerce.html), give you a learn how to use Adobe Commerce and Magento Open Source to support your e-commerce business.
 The collection is designed to provide helpful content for backend developers, frontend developers, system administrators, merchants, and other roles within your organization.

 <div id="whats-new-section">